 1. Do not train as an athlete: if you are not a professional athlete, you do not have to train the way they do.
 Make sure you do not train with a similar intensity as athletes do or train 6-7 times a week, even training double.
 Fitness challenges or performing a difficult element are really good too, but do not overwhelm yourself.
-You cannot cheat your body!
+You cannot mislead your body!

 2. Always wear proper shoes and clothes: not wearing the perfect shoes for the event can give you hard time on your skin and foot but also will worsen your technique, thus your performance.

 3. Whenever can, train barefoot.
-In shoes we don’t really use our muscles in the feet.
+In shoes we don’t really use our muscles of the feet.
 The best is to train and be without shoes whenever can and it will not only improve your balance, but will optimise your technique.

 1. Always do warm-up at the beginning: never miss it as it is so important.

 2. While warming up your blood circulation starts to get to higher level, it prepares your joints and muscles for performing and will prevent injuries to occur.
 So missing it can increase the amount of injuries, can lower your performance and the efficiency of training.